michaelglenister/MT-PyMOL/docs/source/installation.rst

 Installation
 ====================================
-MODE-TASK can be installed by following the instruction given at http://mode-task.readthedocs.io/en/latest/installation.html
+MODE-TASK can be installed by following the instruction at http://mode-task.readthedocs.io/en/latest/installation.html

-**For installing the pyMODE-TASK - a pymol plugin.**
+**For installing the pyMODE-TASK - a PyMol plugin.**

 *Requirements:*